bparanj/crystal/electronics/experiments/queue/reversing-voltage.md

 3. Applications:
    - Voltage reversing is used in applications requiring alternating signals or detecting transitions in digital logic.

-This experiment can be easily simulated in Tinkercad using a square wave generator and observing the differentiated output on an oscilloscope.
+This experiment can be simulated in Tinkercad using a square wave generator and observing the differentiated output on an oscilloscope.
 Adjusting \( C \) and \( R_L \) helps visualize how the differentiation process affects polarity reversal.